Locations:

 Depending on how big it is, a plantar fibroma can cause pressure on your foot.
 It might feel like there’s a stone in your shoe, but when you try to shake it out, there’s nothing there.

-There’s no clear reason people develop plantar fibromas or plantar fibromatosis.
-They appear without a known cause, and can affect anyone.
-The only indication you might develop one is if you have any of the conditions listed above, or a possible genetic predisposition.
+There’s no clear reason people develop plantar fibromas.
+They appear without a known cause and can affect anyone.
+The only indication you might develop one is if you have certain health conditions (listed below), or a possible genetic predisposition.

 Diagnosis and Tests

-A physical exam is usually all that’s needed to diagnose a plantar fibroma.
-Your healthcare provider will examine your foot, feel the growth and compare it to your other foot (if possible).
+Your healthcare provider will ask you about your medical history and perform a physical exam to diagnose a plantar fibroma.
+Your provider will examine your foot, feel the growth and compare it to your other foot (if possible).

-Your provider will check the mass on your plantar fascia to confirm it’s a fibroma and not something more dangerous.
+Your provider will check the mass on your plantar fascia to confirm it’s a fibroma and not something else.
 If they suspect other issues, you’ll need imaging tests.

 If you need additional tests, your provider will explain what they’re checking for.
 The most common tests you’ll need include:

-• X-ray or bone scan: These tests will show any issues or changes in the bones in your foot around the growth.
-Your provider will check for more serious conditions like a cancerous sarcoma.
+• Foot X-ray or bone scan.
+These tests will show any changes in the bones in your foot around the growth.
+Your provider will check for more serious conditions, like a cancerous sarcoma.

 Management and Treatment